|

 Imereti and western Samtskhe into the Ottoman.

-the opportunity to tighten Persian predominance in eastern Georgia by
+to tighten Persian predominance in eastern Georgia by imposing Persian

-imposing Persian social and political institutions and by placing converts to
+social and political institutions and by placing converts to Islam on the

-Islam on the thrones of Kartli and Kakheti.
-One of these was David/Dāwūd Khan
+thrones of Kartli and Kakheti.
+One of these was David/Dāwūd Khan II

-only occasional interruptions, until the advent of the Russians at the end of
+interruptions, until the advent of the Russians at the end of the 18th

 used bilingual Georgian-Persian firmans to make Persian the official